Meigs Soil and Water Conservation District

 The Winter 2025 Meigs SWCD newsletter features:

-- Remembering Joe Bolin Champion of Conservation 1938-2024
+• Remembering Joe Bolin Champion of Conservation 1938-2024

-- Nature Navigators 2025 Camp registration-FREE
+• Nature Navigators 2025 Camp registration-FREE

-- Agricultural Technician application information
+• Agricultural Technician application information

-- Drought information
+• Drought information

-Registration for Nature Navigators Camp is Now Open!
+Nature Navigators Camp

 Join Meigs Soil and Water Conservation District on